openjusticebe/be_law_tools/README.md

 See **example.md** for an example.
 (Original is: [here](http://www.ejustice.just.fgov.be/eli/loi/1804/03/21/1804032150/justel) )

+### Why Markdown ?
+It's a simple formatting language, able to achieve a nice result considering the rudimentary source.

+It's also readily convertible to other formats, while being human readable in its original form, not needing any specialized toolset other then a basic text editor.

 ### Usage
-This toolset needs python3.8 and pipenv
+This toolset needs python3.8 and pipenv.
 After cloning, do:

 ```bash